 -

-Gratrix, J. The Chai House Trilogy.
+Gratrix, J. The Chai House Tetralogy.
 2020.

 Throughout history resistance has organized over warm drinks and food.
 In public and private, spaces were created so that people could exchange thought.
-The Chai House Trilogy explores epic tales of survival and what can happen when ordinary individuals understand the power they hold and collectively work together to take action that directly impacts ongoing suffering and oppression.
+The Chai House Tetralogy explores epic tales of survival and what can happen when ordinary individuals understand the power they hold and collectively work together to take action that directly impacts ongoing suffering and oppression.

 Read more